rundherum/pymia/docs/pymia.evaluation.metric.rst

 The metric package provides metrics for evaluation of image segmentation, image reconstruction, and regression.

-All metrics implement the :class:`pymia.evaluation.metric.base.IMetric` interface, and can be used with the :mod:`pymia.evaluation.evaluator` package to evaluate results (e.g., with the :class:`pymia.evaluation.evaluator.Evaluator`).
+All metrics implement the :class:`pymia.evaluation.metric.base.Metric` interface, and can be used with the :mod:`pymia.evaluation.evaluator` package to evaluate results (e.g., with the :class:`pymia.evaluation.evaluator.SegmentationEvaluator`).
-To implement your own metric and use it with the :class:`pymia.evaluation.evaluator.Evaluator`, you need to inherit from :class:`pymia.evaluation.metric.base.IMetric`, :class:`pymia.evaluation.metric.base.IConfusionMatrixMetric`, :class:`pymia.evaluation.metric.base.IDistanceMetric`, :class:`pymia.evaluation.metric.base.ISimpleITKImageMetric` or :class:`pymia.evaluation.metric.base.INumpyArrayMetric` and implement :func:`pymia.evaluation.metric.base.IMetric.calculate`.
+To implement your own metric and use it with the :class:`pymia.evaluation.evaluator.Evaluator`, you need to inherit from :class:`pymia.evaluation.metric.base.Metric`, :class:`pymia.evaluation.metric.base.ConfusionMatrixMetric`, :class:`pymia.evaluation.metric.base.DistanceMetric`, :class:`pymia.evaluation.metric.base.SimpleITKImageMetric` or :class:`pymia.evaluation.metric.base.NumpyArrayMetric` and implement :func:`pymia.evaluation.metric.base.Metric.calculate`.

 .. note::
    The segmentation metrics are selected based on the paper by Taha and Hanbury.
 We recommend to refer to the paper for